What it’s like to drive a car while it’s being hacked

 Well, they didn’t want to go into detail for security reasons, but it definitely involved the PC pictured above.

-Inside the car (the make and model of which we have not named, again for security reasons) Argus made the speedo jump and show the wrong speed; the brakes fail; the instruments go haywire; windscreen wipers randomly switch on and spray the screen; the accelerator / gas pedal literally die; the doors lock and unlock; and made the indicators indicate the opposite to the actual turn!
+Inside the car (the make and model of which we have not named, again for security reasons) Argus made the speedometer jump and show the wrong speed; the brakes fail; the instruments go haywire; windscreen wipers randomly switch on and spray the screen; the accelerator / gas pedal literally die; the doors lock and unlock; and made the indicators indicate the opposite to the actual turn!

 We tested all of these attacks driving around at about 15 miles an hour in a private car park just outside of Tel Aviv.
 But of course, in a real-world scenario, all of these things would have been highly dangerous at speed, indicating just how crucial solutions to this problem are.

-Argus is three and a half years old and has raised $30m, from investors such as Alliance Germany, Softbank and leading Israeli VCs.
+Argus is three and a half years old and has raised $30m, from investors such as Allianz Germany, Softbank and leading Israeli VCs.
 Their partnerships include major car makers and OEMs.

 The founders and many employees come form the legendary 8200 Unit inside the Israeli armed forces, which is roughly the equivalent of the Israeli NSA.
 So it’s no wonder they know a thing or two about hacking…